-Detailed Engineering is proceeding on the EPCM basis, with delivery as follows: i) Technical under Primero and the Brazilian ECPM Firm ("Brazilian Engineering"), ii) Procurement by the Company and specialized procurement, tax and customs consultancy, iii) constructability (using Primero's expertise from comparable lithium production plants in Australia and Brazilian EPCM Firm's), iv) the Company leading the final capital expenditures quote coordination with a procurement consultancy firm, v) the Company coordinating the operational readiness, financial model and budget, vi) long lead time items ordering and procurement coordinated by Primero and a Company procurement consultant; and viii) geotechnical and civil engineering coordination, including site early works (clearing and grubbing, laydowns) managed by the Brazilian EPCM Firm.
+The Company has finalized an efficient fit for purpose Project Delivery system.
+Detailed Engineering is proceeding, with delivery as follows: i) Plant Technical under Primero, and non-plant technical under the Brazilian ECPM Firm ("Brazilian Engineering"), ii) Procurement by the Company and specialized procurement, tax and customs consultancy, iii) constructability (using Primero's expertise from comparable lithium production plants in Australia and the Brazilian EPCM Firm's local expertise), iv) the Company leading the final capital expenditures quote coordination with a procurement consultancy firm, v) the Company coordinating the operational readiness, financial model and budget, vi) long lead time items ordering and procurement coordinated by Primero and a Company procurement consultant; and viii) geotechnical and civil engineering coordination, including site early works (clearing and grubbing, laydowns & topsoil removal) managed by the Brazilian EPCM Firm.